bootstrap-vue/bootstrap-vue/docs/components/form-input/README.md

 ### Input type
-`<b-form-input>` defaults to a `text` input, but you can set it to any other text-like type, such as `password`, `number`, `url`, etc, by setting the `type` prop.
+`<b-form-input>` defaults to a `text` input, but you can set it to any other text-like type, such as `password`, `number`, `url`, etc, by setting the `type` prop to the appropriate value.

 #### Textarea mode
-Render a `<textarea>` element by setting the `textarea` prop to `true`.
-The `type` prop is ignored when prop `textarea` is set.
+Render a `<textarea>` element by setting the `textarea` prop to `true` or by setting the `type` prop to `textarea`.

-By default the `<textarea>` will automatically size its height based on on the number lines (separated by newlines) of text it contains.
+By default the `<textarea>` will automatically size its height based on on the number lines of text (separated by newlines) it contains.
 You can override this behaviour by supplying a numeric value to the `rows` prop.
 The `rows` prop has no effect on other input types.

 ### Formatter
 `<b-form-input>` optionally supports formatting by passing a function reference to the `formatter` prop.

 By default, formatting occurs when the control's native `input` event fires.
 You can use the boolean prop `lazy-formatter` to restrict the formatter function to being called on the control's native `change` event (which usually occurs on blur).

-The `formatter` function receives a single argument which is the control's current value, and should return the formatted value.
+The `formatter` function receives two arguments (the raw value of the input, and a reference to the input element) and should return the formatted value (as a string).

 No formatting occurs if a `formatter` is not provided.